FREQUENTLY ASKED QUESTIONS

 Where will the LNG go?
 Who will the customers be?

-At the start of operations, the LNG will be used for local “bunkering” – supplying ships on the water such as cruise ships, cargo ships or ferries.
-This is an important local service as more ships convert from bunker fuel to liquefied natural gas.
+At the start of operations, the LNG will be used for local “bunkering” – supplying ships on the water such as cruise ships, cargo ships or ferries with LNG fuel.
+This is an important local service as more ships convert from diesel fuel to liquefied natural gas.

 Both BC Ferries and Seaspan Ferries operate LNG-powered vessels with plans to expand their fleets with new ships.

-In mid-operating stages, the facility could ship LNG to Asian markets.
+In mid-operating stages, the facility could ship LNG to regional markets.

 Is shipping LNG safe?